ehenneberg/ATX_PSU_latch_switch/README.md

 The ATX PSU is normally controlled by the ATX motherboard, but for my retro AT motherboard build, I made this small circuit with an Attiny25/45/85.

+A short power button push activates the ATX PSU, and 1.5 sec. button push shuts down the ATX PSU.
+Somewhat similar to the way an ATX PSU is controlled by an ATX/ITX motherboard.

 Atmel Studio 7 is used for compiling and flashing the Attiny.

 ![ATX PSU Attiny latch switch_sch](https://github.com/user-attachments/assets/35e23b4a-6734-4873-8d9d-08fc3bd76698)